diffusionstudio/core/README.md

 * **Dynamic render resolution and framerate**

 ## Contributing
-Contributions to Diffusion Studio are welcome and highly appreciated.
+Contributions to DS Core are welcome and highly appreciated.
 Simply fork this respository and run:

 ```sh
 npm install